one-among-us/data/people/Anilovr/page.en.md

     location: Haikou, China
 ---

->「//La homa mondo devus esti detruita//I will wait for you at Alpha Orionis//」
+>「//La homa mondo devus esti detruita//I will wait for you at Betelgeuse//」
 >「I love every one of you.
 I really do.」

 ## Profile